 Natural looking replacement teeth

-If you have a single gap that needs to be filled, it is likely that your practitioner will provide you with a crown.
+Not all cases of oral problems require dental implants as the only solution.
+For example, if you have a single gap that needs to be filled, it is likely that your practitioner will provide you with a crown.
 These can be matched to your tooth colour and are made to feel like your original tooth.
-If you are missing a few teeth either next to each other or on either side of a tooth, your dental professional is likely to recommend a bridge or partial denture.
+If, however, you are missing a few teeth either next to each other or on either side of a tooth, a denturist Red Deer or in your locality would probably recommend a bridge or partial denture.
 If you wish to replace a full set of teeth you can get a full set of dentures.
 When you are replacing a full set of teeth you do not need to have a screw inserted into your jaw for every missing tooth.
 You can restore a full set of teeth with as little as four screws.

 Taking care of your new teeth